vict0rsch/_vict0rsch.github.io/_posts/2018-05-24-sample-multilabel-dataset.md

 ---
 layout: post

-title: "Sampling a multilabel dataset"
+title: "Splitting a multilabel dataset with Python"
-subtitle: "Implementing the Iterative Stratifier from Sechidis et al., 2011"
+subtitle: "Implementing the Iterative Stratifier from Sechidis et al., 2011 to sample from a multilabel dataset"
 cover_image: iterative.png
 comments: true